National Ringette League: NRL complete final standings

 The 2005–06 season marked the NRL's second season with 19 teams competing and two new teams joined the league, one of which was the Ottawa Ice.
-These teams were distributed in four conferences: the West Conference - five teams, Central Conference – five teams, Ontario Conference - five teams, and Quebec Conference - four teams.
-The dominant teams were the Cambridge Turbos in the Ontario Conference, Montreal Mission in the Quebec Conference, in the Western Division the Edmonton WAM! and the champions of the Central Division, the APFG Sixers (Assiniboine Park/Fort Garry, an AA provincial team from Manitoba).
+These teams were distributed in four conferences: the West Conference (five teams), Central Conference (five teams), Ontario Conference (five teams), and Quebec Conference (four teams).
+The dominant teams were the Cambridge Turbos in the Ontario Conference, Montreal Mission in the Quebec Conference, Edmonton WAM! in the West Conference, and the champions of the Central Division, the APFG Sixers (Assiniboine Park/Fort Garry, an AA provincial team from Manitoba).

-At the end of the regular season were the qualifying rounds: eight teams participated in the National Ringette League playoffs which crowned the team champion of the league.
 The 2005–06 NRL season finals took place at the 2006 Canadian Ringette Championships in Longueuil, Quebec.
 The championship match of the NRL/LNR took place in the Centre Étienne Desmarteau in Montreal, on April 1, 2006, and was won by the Cambridge Turbos.

 During the off-season three teams folded citing low attendance revenue.